wpswings/woo-refund-and-exchange-lite/readme.txt

 Merchants can add multiple reasons for a product refund.
 Customers can select any of these reasons while asking for a refund.

 **3)** **Mail Notification For Refund**
-Merchants can notify the customers for different scenarios for the product refund.
-They can create different emails if a refund request is generated, approved, or canceled.
+Merchants can notify the customers of different scenarios for the product refund.
+They can create different emails if a refund request is generated, approved, or cancelled.
 Merchants can add a different subject line and content for every scenario.
-They can also use Shortcodes to add elements in the email content.
+They can also use Shortcodes to add elements to the email content.

 **4)** **Efficient Tax Handling**
 With our Refund and Exchange plugin, merchants can handle the tax on the refund products easily.
 They can simply enable or disable the tax calculation on the refund products by going to the plugin settings and enabling the “Enable Tax” option.